BES-QSIG/blogdown_source/content/courses/_index.md

 # lastmod = 2018-11-20

 draft = false  # Is this a draft? true/false
-toc = true  # Show table of contents? true/false
+toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.